gabyballester/next-blog-app-nextjs14-typescript-sqlite/README.md

 ## Special Features

 - **Server Actions:** The application uses Server Actions to efficiently and securely handle server actions.
+- **Optimistic updates:** is a special feature from the React library and it allows applications to display changes in the user interface immediately, even before they are confirmed by the server.
+This enhances the user experience by making the application appear faster and more responsive.
+- **Revalidate front client routes:** This feature ensures that the data for client-side routes is refreshed and up-to-date by revalidating it at specified intervals or upon certain triggers.
+This helps maintain the accuracy and relevance of the displayed information without requiring a full page reload.

 ## Improvements